Vanderbilt University Counseling Center

 PLEASE NOTE: Application deadline for 2018 Match has been extended to November 29th, 2017

-As a training site the PCC provides a comprehensive program that involves opportunities in:
+As a training site the VUCC provides a comprehensive program that involves opportunities in:

 • Short-term Individual therapy

 • Group therapy

 • Diagnostic interviewing

 • Assessment (cognitive and psycho-educational)

 We expect to have 3 positions available for the 2018-2019 training year.

 Term: July 2nd , 2018 - June 30, 2019